Disclaimer: This post includes affiliate links. I will earn a commission if you purchase through these links at no additional cost to you.

 SAUTÉ (OR PAN FRY)

 TIP: Don’t overload the pan!
-You’ll end up steaming the sprouts, stopping them from crisping up.
+You’ll end up steaming the sprouts, which will stop them from crisping up.

 PIMP TO ABSOLUTE PERFECTION